-As one of the most popular Caribbean destinations for yacht charters, the BVI’s offer the biggest selection of charter yacht experiences than any area of the Caribbean.
-Tortola is the BVI’s largest island and it’s also their capital.
+As one of the most popular Caribbean destinations for yacht charters, the BVI offers the biggest selection of charter yacht experiences than any area of the Caribbean.
+Tortola is the largest island in the BVI and is also the capital.
 Most crewed yacht charters originate here, but other islands, such as Jost Van Dyke are also popular yacht charter locations.
 Book your trip to the British Virgin Islands with Envy Yacht Charters for the ultimate Caribbean experience!
 Our luxury yachts can help give you the adventure of a lifetime while enjoying the most comfortable accommodations.

 Spanish Virgin Islands

 The Spanish Virgin Islands is a cluster of islands just east of the US territory of Puerto Rico.
 There are two main islands: Culebra and Vieques, and numerous smaller islands in the area make up the remaining Spanish Virgin Islands.
 This unique chain of islands offers a fascinating exploration for the adventurous charter guest or for those who want to relax in luxury.
 See all that the Spanish Virgin Islands have to offer below!

 These islands are considered a territory of Puerto Rico, and its residents are US citizens.
 However, the culture here is distinctly different from the US Virgin Islands.
 Much of the culture and traditions that are celebrated here are based on Spanish and Caribbean influences, and the majority of locals speak English or Spanish.